-Six historic distilleries in the Lexington area have regu-
+Six historic distilleries in the Lexington area have regular tour programs.

-lar tour programs.
 Like the brands of bourbon they produce, the distilleries themselves have distinct personalities.
 Admission, how tours are handled, what the tour includes, and the approaches to production vary from distillery to distillery.

 Unless you're bringing a group of ten or more, reservations are not necessary.
 Bring your camera - you can take all the photos you like.
 Children are welcome.
 The tours involve a fair amount of walking, some of it outdoors, and stair-climbing, so wear comfortable shoes.
 Your tour group may include some international visitors.
 Along with the United States, Australia, Japan and Germany are bourbon-loving countries, according to the Kentucky Distillers Association.
-The Woodford Reserve Distillery.
-This restored historic distillery in Woodford County, is a showplace of the distiller's art and Kentucky bourbon heritage.